-Supporting & educating families
+Supporting and educating families

-Supporting parents and families as a whole important - whether with their own issues/difficulties or advice on how provide support for their children.
-Helping parents to recognise signs that their children may be being bullied, getting involved in gangs or violence.
-Recognition of the importance of early years and support for families from the start.
+Supporting parents and families as a whole is important - whether with their own issues and difficulties or advice on how to provide support for their children.
+Alongside this, helping parents to recognise signs that their children may be being bullied, getting involved in gangs or violence.
+Adults recognise the importance of early years, and support for families from the start.

-The importance of education and schools supporting young people is a big component in keeping them away from serious violent crime
+They also feel that education and schools supporting young people is a big component in keeping them away from serious violent crime.